lukevpoel/wats1010-product-page/README.md

 As you work through this project, you will address six different
 requirements:

-1. Introduce the product
+1. DONE Introduce the product
-2. Provide access to the explainer video (https://www.youtube.com/watch?v=L48g1ZWLMdo)
+2. DONE Provide access to the explainer video (https://www.youtube.com/watch?v=L48g1ZWLMdo)
-3. List features
+3. DONE List features
-4. Provide user testimonials
+4. DONE Provide user testimonials
 5. Provide ability for users to share links to the product page
-6. Call to action link to get user to buy product
+6. DONE Call to action link to get user to buy product

 To work through all these requirements and create an elegant page, the larger project is broken into a few smaller Project Assignments.
 Below each phase